sydney-machine-learning/surrogate-assisted-parallel-tempering/README.md

 ## License

-* This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+* This project is licensed under the MIT License - see the [Open Source Licence](https://opensource.org/licenses/MIT) file for details

 ## Acknowledgments

 * R. Dietmar Muller and Danial Azam, University of Sydney

+## Contact

+* Dr. Rohitash Chandra, University of New South Wales (c.rohitash at gmail.com or rohitash.chandra at unsw.edu.au)